Letteratura scientifica selezionata sul tema "Fossil South Australia St"

 5

 editor, Heuser Charles W., International Plant Propagators' Society.
 Southern Region.
 Annual Meeting, International Plant Propagators' Society.
 Western Region.
 Annual Meeting, International Plant Propagators' Society.
 Southern Africa Region.
 Annual Meeting, International Plant Propagators' Society.
 New Zealand Region.
 Annual Meeting, International Plant Propagators' Society.
 Japan Region.
 Annual Meeting, International Plant Propagators' Society.
 European Region.
 Annual Meeting, International Plant Propagators' Society.
 Eastern Region.
-Annual Meeting e International Plant Propagators' Society.
+Annual Meeting, and International Plant Propagators' Society.
 Australian Region.
-Annual Meeting, a cura di.
+Annual Meeting, eds.
 Proceedings of the 2015 Annual Meeting of the International Plant Propagators' Society: Australian Region, May 7 to 10, 2015, Newcastle, New South Wales, Australia : Eastern Region, North America, September 25 to 28, 2015, Cincinnati, Ohio, USA : European Region, October 7 to 9, 2015, Exeter, Devon, England, UK : IPPS Japan Region, September 19 to 20, 2015, Maebashi Town, Gunma Prefecture, Japan : New Zealand Region, April 9 to 12, 2015, Nelson, New Zealand : Southern Africa Region, March 3 to 5, 2015, St. Ives, Kwazulu Natal Midlands, South Africa : Southern Region, North America, October 10 to 14, 2015, Tampa, Florida, USA : Western Region, September 23 to 26, 2015, Modesto, California, USA.
 Leuven: ISHS, 2016.

 Cerca il testo completo